-In the event of an inconsistency in this Contract, unless otherwise provided herein, the inconsistency shall be resolved by giving precedence in the following order:
+In the event of an inconsistency in this Contract, unless otherwise provided, the inconsistency is resolved by giving precedence in the following order:

 - A. The Workforce Innovation and Opportunity Act (Pub.
-L. 113-128), other applicable Federal statutes, and implementing regulations; - B. OMB Guidance, including the Uniform Guidance at 2 CFR 200 and 2900; - C. USDOL-ETA Directives; - Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Youth PY2022; - E. Workforce system policies and guidance promulgated by ESD; - F. Those Terms and Conditions as contained in this basic agreement instrument; - G. The General Terms and Conditions contained in Exhibit B - H. Additional Terms and Conditions contained in Exhibit G - 1.
-The Budget & Performance Planning Form is attached hereto as Exhibit E; and - J. Any other provisions of this Agreement whether incorporated by reference or otherwise.
+L. 113-128), other applicable Federal statutes, and implementing regulations. - B. OMB Guidance, including the Uniform Guidance at 2 CFR 200 and 2900; - C. USDOL-ETA Directives. - D. Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Programs Youth--PY2023/FY2024 - E. Workforce system policies and guidance promulgated by BFWDC. - F. WIOA Funding General Terms and Conditions contained in Exhibit B. - G. Terms and Conditions as contained in the body of this Contract. - H. PY23 WIOA Youth Program Statement of Work attached hereto as Exhibit A. - I. Any other provisions of this Contract, whether incorporated by reference or otherwise.

-14. EXHIBITS
+19. EXHIBITS

-The following Exhibits are attached and incorporated to this contract:
+The following Exhibits are attached and incorporated:

-Exhibit A-OSY Statement of Work

-Exhibit B-General Terms and Conditions for Contracts under the Workforce Innovation and Opportunity Act (WIOA)

-Exhibit C-Certification Regarding Lobbying

-Exhibit D -Certification Regarding Debarment and Suspension
+- Exhibit A PY23 WIOA Youth Statement of Work - Exhibit B General Terms and Conditions for Contracts under the Workforce Innovation and Opportunity Act (WIOA) - Exhibit C Certification Regarding Lobbying - Exhibit D Certification Regarding Debarment and Suspension - Exhibit E WIOA Supplemental Terms and Conditions for Subgrant Agreements under WIOA

-Exhibit E - PY22 OSY Budget

-Exhibit F- Equal Opportunity is the Law

-Exhibit G- Additional Terms and Conditions